 Example checks include translation accuracy, correct terminology, spelling and typos, syntax and grammar, natural expression, logical structure and more.
 I regularly conduct these checks for marketing agencies, public authorities, consumer research groups, company managers and PhD students.
 For assessment and review of your own texts and translations, contact me here.

 You may already have a text in English, but is it suited to the country in question?
 Customs, language and regulatory environments vary wildly between the US and UK, meaning your message can easily miss the mark if it hasn’t been adapted with the local culture in mind.
-At the very least, linguistic features such as spelling, grammar and units of measurement will need to be adapted.
-At the other end of the spectrum, an entire product line may require a rethink due to a differing consumer preferences or local competition.
+At the very least, linguistic features such as spelling, grammar and units of measurement will need to be adapted, while the other end of the spectrum may require the rethink of an entire product line due to differing consumer preferences or local competition.

 Please drop me an email with the attached files for translation, and I'll be delighted to provide a personalised quote and timeframe.